 There is a mandatory placement component for successful completion of the course.
 This will be carried out over a four week period.

 You may be entitled to free tuition fees for this course if you meet the eligibility criteria for the State Government’s FREE TAFE for Priority Courses initiative.
+If you are aged 17-24 or looking for work, you may be eligible for 80% discount on the tuition fee through JobTrainer.
 It's important to know that you may incur other fees, such as student services fees or materials fees, and you'll need to cover these costs yourself.
-To find out more, call 13 TAFE (13 8233) or contact us via our online enquiry form.
+To find out more, call 13 TAFE (13 8233).